l4rzy/l4rzy.github.io/_posts/2022-06-09-baby_toctou.md

 ?>
 ```

-This `api.php` simply write the command you want to execute into a file named by the `baby_toctou` cookie.
+This `api.php` simply writes the command you want to execute into a file named by the `baby_toctou` cookie.
 After writing the file, it checks the command before executing the file.
 Nothing's wrong with the `if` check, so what could go wrong?

 ## Race condition